The acupuncture point "HT 1" , 極泉, is represented by "Ji Quan" in pinyin and "Highest Spring" in english and may be found:

 Ht 1 has the following theoretical associations which serve as important guideposts in designing an effective treatment protocol:

-Explore ht 1 functional grouping theory - Entry Exit Point.
+Explore ht 1 functional grouping theory - Entry Exit Point, or read all point categories and related theory.

 A single acupuncture point is not commonly thought of as an empirical way to influence a TCM diagnostic pattern.
 HT1, however, is a strong candidate to be incorporated into an acupuncture protocol for patients who exhibit: Heart Blood Stagnation